NoaLand/MyScheme/README.md

 So we can just start from the begining of this book.

 ## Term
-- atom: a string of characters
+- value: a string of characters